yao-pkg/pkg-binaries/README.md

 fetched-v8.11.3-linux-arm64: ELF 64-bit LSB shared object, ARM aarch64, version 1 (GNU/Linux), dynamically linked, interpreter /lib/ld-, for GNU/Linux 3.7.0, BuildID[sha1]=02bf3444ecc520c4da40e89cbfbf6831e3a205ea, not stripped
 ```

-SOmetimes when using `wget` it could be donwloaded as `HTML text` file and it wouldn't work.
+Sometimes when using `wget` it could be downloaded as `HTML text` file and it wouldn't work.

 ## Utils